Bond – Londonderry Township

 Post Office: 1850 – 1853

-Description: It was founded by a branch of the Cable family in the county & was listed in the 1853 W. W. Reilly & Co.’s Ohio State Business Directory.
+Description: It was founded by a branch of the Cable family in the county and was listed in the 1853 W. W. Reilly & Co.’s Ohio State Business Directory.
 Charles Swan (born c.
 1821) from Virginia was the only known postmaster.

 Clio – Jefferson Township